griffithlab/rnaseq_tutorial_wiki/Reference-Genome.md

 ```

-View 10 lines from approximately the middle of this file
+View 10 lines from approximately the middle of this file.
+What is the significance of the upper and lower case characters?

 ```bash